mhendricks96/cookie-stand/README.md

 # Lab 6

-## Project Name
+## Salmon Cookies

-I built an app with a direct and powerful purpose.
-My app does all of the things that it accomplishes well.
-Here  I describe the purpose and functionality so those that visit my README understand the app.
+I am in the process of building an app to track the sell of salmon cookies.
+It should track sales by every hour at 5 different locations

-### Author: Student/Group Name
+### Author: Michael Hendricks

 ### Links and Resources
 * [submission PR](http://xyz.com)